 An introduction to policymaking in American cities, focusing on economic, demographic, institutional, and political settings.
 It examines economic development and job growth in the context of metropolitan regions and the emerging “new economy” and addresses federal, state, and local government strategies for expanding community economic development and affordable housing opportunities.
 Of special concern is the continuing spatial and racial isolation of low-income populations, especially minority populations, in central-city neighborhoods and how suburbanization of employment, reduction in low-skilled jobs, and racial discrimination combine to limit housing and employment opportunities.
 During the semester, students will complete two brief policy memoranda and a take-home examination consisting of three short essays.
 Also offered as KSG SUP-600

-Those interested in GSD SES 5213/HKS SUP 660 are encouraged to attend a shopping session on Tuesday, August 29th from 1:15-2:30 at HKS at L130.
-The actual first class meetings will be on Thursday, August 31st.
-The course will meet regularly on Tuesdays and Thursdays, 1:15-2:30 in L130.
+Those interested in GSD SES 5213/HKS SUP-600 are encouraged to attend a shopping session on Tuesday, September 4th from 1:15-2:30 PM at HKS in LAND.
+The first class meetings will be on Thursday, September 6th.
+The course will meet regularly on Tuesdays and Thursdays, 1:15-2:30 PM in LAND.